SomitaChaudhari/Household-Power-Consumption-Analysis-using-Time-Series-Forecasting-Fourier-Transform-MLR./README.md

 # Household Power Consumption Analysis: Time Series Forecasting, Fourier Transform, Multiple Linear Regression & Hypothesis Testing
 ----
+The objective of this project is to recognize patterns and trends in household energy usage by examining historical power consumption data, improve energy management with predictive insights, and detect irregularities in consumption behavior.
+It will assess how voltage and current levels affect power usage, offering practical suggestions to improve energy efficiency and optimize grid operation.

 This project performs a comprehensive analysis of household power consumption using several advanced data science techniques:
 - **Time Series Forecasting:** To predict future consumption trends and identify seasonal patterns.
 - **Fourier Transform:** To decompose the power consumption signal into its frequency components, revealing dominant cycles.